 The Coach House, Walhalla is just a short trip to Mt Baw Baw ski fields and the rivers and bush walks of Gippsland.
 It is a 3 bedroom, 2 bathroom family holiday home located in the beautiful Stringer's Gorge, and will accommodate 8 comfortably.
+(Booking price is based on a minimum 2 people, additional costs apply for extra people).
 Nestled above Stringer's Creek and shaded by massive Mountain Ash and Blackwood trees, it is private and secluded, yet only a short walk to the town centre.
 It is Solar Powered and eco friendly.
 While the house is extremely cosy in Winter, you'll find it refreshingly cool in Summer as it is nestled deep in the cool and shady Stringer's Gorge.

 Wake up to the sounds of birds and see wallabies and lyrebirds in the wild.
 Explore the creeks and rivers, pan for gold, throw in a fishing line or enjoy a swim or a walk, while staying at this charming getaway.
-Situated in the beautiful Walhalla Valley, The Coach House is just 2 hours east of Melbourne.
+Situated in the beautiful Walhalla Valley, The Coach House is just 2.5 hours east of Melbourne's CBD.

 The Coach House features a very comfortable lounge and an efficient wood fire ensures a cozy retreat.
 LPG gas ensures you the luxury of a hot shower, gas cooking and heating.
-There is a pool table and piano in the downstairs lounge, while upstairs there is a well stocked games cupboard plus plenty of books and puzzles for kids and adults.
+There is a pool table, piano and bunk bed in the downstairs games room, while upstairs there is a well stocked games cupboard plus plenty of books and puzzles for kids and adults.
 There is a radio/CD player if you're craving the more modern creature comforts.
-Otherwise, sit around the piano for a sing-along or crank up the Gramophone and enjoy some 1920's "Ragtime".
+Otherwise, sit around the piano for a sing-along.

-There are 2 lounge rooms and 2 dining areas so there's plenty of room to spread out, not to mention plenty of outdoor space and furnishings including a dining setting, lawn chairs, BBQ and a hammock to really get into the swing of things!
+There is a spacious upstairs lounge rooms and 2 dining areas so there's plenty of room to spread out, not to mention plenty of outdoor space and furnishings including a dining setting, lawn chairs, BBQ and a hammock to really get into the swing of things!
 Watch the steam train as it chugs by just a stone's throw away on its way to Thomson Station.

 Downstairs is a well stocked kitchen/dining room with a modern gas fridge, gas oven/cooktop, plenty of bench space and a dining table and chairs for up to 8.
 The downstairs bathroom features a deep bathtub and seperate shower and there is a seperate toilet and wash-stand off the downstairs lounge room.
-This second lounge room has a piano and pool table and features views of the historic railway line.
+This second lounge/games room has a piano, bookshelves, bunk and pool table and features views of the historic railway line.
 Polished timber floors and cosy carpets are another highlight of this rustic retreat.
 It is a genuine getaway-from-it-all experience.

 (Please note we run on 12v power, so no hairdryers!
 There is limited 240 power available to charge phones, cameras and computers).

-Outdoor activities include bushwalking, fishing, bike riding, 4wheel driving, swimming, panning for gold or just relaxing in the beautiful garden listening to the birds and and watching the steam trains pass by.
+Outdoor activities include bushwalking, fishing, bike riding, 4wheel driving, swimming, panning for gold or just relaxing in the tranquil garden listening to the stream and the birds, and watching the steam train occasionally pass by.

 Walhalla Goldfields Railway

-Take the Long Tunnel Extended Mine Tour.
-This was once one of the worlds richest gold mines and today you can venture deep inside the hillside on a guided tour.
+This was once one of the world's richest gold mines and over 13 tonnes was removed from this mine making it one of the most successful in Australia.
+Today you can venture deep inside the hillside on a 45 minute guided tour.

-Mine tours are conducted on weekends and during school and public holidays at midday, 1.30 and and 3 o'clock and Monday to Friday at 1.30pm.
+Mine tours are conducted on weekends and during school and public holidays at midday, 2 and 3 o'clock and Monday to Friday at 1.30pm.

 There is great fishing to be done in the upper reaches of the nearby Thomson River, while enjoying the region's beauty and solitude.
 Fly fishing for trout will challenge the most ardent angler.